 How Does Floating Work?

-Floating takes place in a float room, known as a sensory deprivation tank, in about 10 inches of water with a high concentration of pharmaceutical grade Epsom salt to give you buoyancy.
+Floating takes place in a float room, known as a sensory deprivation room, in about 10 inches of water with a high concentration of pharmaceutical grade Epsom salt to give you buoyancy.
 Providing an environment free from external stimuli, floating can offer an unparalleled level of relaxation.

 Floating to Enhance Interoceptive Awareness